abbymachines/habit_vpet/blog.md

 # BLOG

+2023.7.24
+THE TAMAGOTCHI

+the tamagotchi will have a value for "hunger" this will be a value in the range of 0 to 4.

+it will also have a hidden value for "time" this will be a 3-point scale that gets incremented through over a period of time. each point represents a day at that value. as the time increments, the condition of the tamagotchi changes.

+4.1: content, happy. there is no roll for sickness.
+5% roll for evolution
+- AN ASIDE: sometimes, the tamagotchi poops. this happens semi-randomly whenever there are incomplete habits. all the user does to clean up the poop is complete a single habit. :)
+4.2: happy, joyful. hearts emanating from tama.
+10% roll for evolution 4.3: blissful. hearts emanating from tama.
+20% roll for evolution

+3.1: content, happy.
+5% roll for sickness.
+3.2: content, happy.
+6% roll for sickness.
+3.3: content.
+7% roll for sickness.

+2.1: content.
+8% roll for sickness.
+2.2: anxious, tired.
+9% roll for sickness.
+2.3: tired, upset.
+10% roll for sickness.

+1.1: upset.
+11% roll for sickness.
+2.2: upset.
+12% roll for sickness.
+2.3: upset, angry.
+13% roll for sickness.

+3.3: angry, sad.
+14% roll for sickness.
+3.4: sad, crying.
+15% roll for sickness.
+3.5: sad, crying.
+16% roll for sickness.

+SICKNESS:
+day 1: no roll for death.
+day 2: .5% roll for death.
+day 3: 1% roll for death.
+day 4: 5%  roll for death.
+day 5+: 10% roll for death.

+you cure sickness by completing habits.

+2023
 So I've had this idea for a self-care app.

 Basically it would take all the features of Loop Habits, and add a virtual pet on top of it.